SamLynnEvans/Filler/README.md

 The winner is the player who has placed the most pieces at the end.

-The full pdf for the project can be read here.
+The full pdf for the project can be read <a href="https://github.com/SamLynnEvans/Filler/blob/master/filler.en.pdf">here</a>.

 <b>How to run the program</b>